 Brick-and-mortar offices are a thing of the past.
 Technology has allowed businesses to operate in a virtual setting successfully, and the pandemic is proof of that.
-Companies are currently transforming their office spaces into more collaborative ones, and they continue to implement flexible work arrangements.
+Companies are currently transforming their office spaces into more collaborative ones, and they continue to implement flexible and permanent remote work arrangements.
 Some of them are all-in for the virtual model.
 Others still have their doubts regarding if building a fully remote business is worth it.

 It’s estimated that 70% of the workforce will be working remotely at least 5 days a month, according to studies.
 While 2020 forced companies to work remotely, in 2021, companies are reevaluating their entire structure.
 Entrepreneurs are analyzing the best ways and strategies to move forward with their business, whether fully remote, hybrid, or onsite.